mother-of-all-self-hosting/ansible-role-loki/docs/configuring-loki.md

 ## Usage

-Refer to the [official documentation](https://grafana.com/docs/loki/latest/reference/api/#post-lokiapiv1push) for details about how to send logs throught Loki's API without an agent.
+Refer to the [official documentation](https://grafana.com/docs/loki/latest/reference/api/#post-lokiapiv1push) for details about how to send logs through Loki's API without an agent.

 ## Troubleshooting